Porter Hayden Company

-The Porter Hayden Company distributed sold, and installed asbestos insulation throughout the 1960s and 1970s.
-Some workers who installed the insulation and those in facilities that used the insulation eventually got sick with asbestos-related illnesses like mesothelioma.
+The Porter Hayden Company distributed sold and installed asbestos insulation throughout the 1960s and 1970s.
+Some exposed workers got sick with asbestos-related illnesses like mesothelioma.
 The company faced several lawsuits that led to bankruptcy and an asbestos trust to compensate victims.

 Porter Hayden was founded in 1966 when two older companies, H.W.
 Porter & Co. and Reid Hayden Inc., merged.
 The former was based in New Jersey and the latter in Maryland.

-Some of the insulation went into other types of buildings, including residential homes and retail stores.
-Because of the asbestos in the materials it installed, Porter Hayden was liable for asbestos illnesses in many people.
-Lawsuits against the company eventually led to its bankruptcy and the closing of its doors.
+- Because of the asbestos in the materials it installed, Porter Hayden was liable for asbestos illnesses in many people.
+Lawsuits against the company eventually led to its bankruptcy and the formation of an asbestos trust fund.

 Unlike other insulation companies, Porter Hayden did not manufacture its own products.
 Instead, it sold and distributed insulation products and installed them.

 It operated in this way until the 1970s when it stopped operations.
-Today it exists solely to cope with payments due to workers exposed to asbestos.
+Today Porter Hayden exists solely to cope with payments due to workers exposed to asbestos.

-Nearly all products Porter Hayden used included asbestos: insulated piping, wall insulation, industrial insulation, and residential insulation.
+Nearly all products Porter Hayden used included asbestos until 1973:

 Although asbestos is a useful, natural mineral, it is also extremely harmful to human health.
 When a piece of asbestos is disturbed, it can release microscopic needle-like fibers into the air.